5 BELIEFS ABOUT CHOOSING CYCLING GEAR I’VE DROPPED

 2. YOU’LL GET BLOWN AROUND ON DEEPER RIMS IN CROSSWINDS

-For a long time, the belief and the reality was that the deeper your wheels, the more unstable you were in the crosswinds.
+For a long time, the belief and the reality were that the deeper your wheels, the more unstable you were in the crosswinds.
 That was one of the things that put a lot of enthusiasts off even considering wheels deeper than your basic shallow, alloy hoops.

-With many of the better rim shapes now, mostly the blunt nosed toroid ones, the old belief about crosswinds is being… thrown to the wind.
+With many of the better rim shapes now, mostly the blunt-nosed toroid ones, the old belief about crosswinds is being… thrown to the wind.
 I’ve ridden some 50mm+ deep carbon wheels lately where I feel almost no effects in crosswinds, and I’m a light (150lb/68kg) rider.

 Generally speaking, the rounded modern rim shapes in the latest generation of wheels are much better at managing crosswinds than the older V-sections or box section rim designs.
 Riding the better toroid shaped rim wheels has changed things to the point where if you frequently ride in crosswinds, you should no longer be scared away from getting the aero benefits of deeper wheels.